demonkillerr/oschat/README.md

 <b>TCHAT</b> or Thakur Chat (named after my college TCET, to impress my tecahers), is a simple realtime web chat application developed in <b>C-H.E.N</b> stack (CSS, HTML, ExpressJS and Node JS).
 It uses a powerful node library called <em>socket.io</em>.
 This project was for ESD-1, conducted in SEM-1.

-You need to install node js on your computer.
+You need to install Node JS on your computer.
 For UNIX based systems (Linux, MACOS, BSD, Solaris), run the command

 <code>npm run dev</code>

 from the tchat directory where you have cloned this repository into.
-That is, if you clone it say downloads, then
+That is, if you clone it in say downloads, then

 <code>cd tchat && npm run dev</code>